Is Sculptra safe?

 Share your medical history

-Mention any past allergies, autoimmune conditions, or previous lumps.
+Mention any allergies, autoimmune conditions, or previous nodules.

 Ask about clinical data

-Request information on studies and the practitioner’s experience with Sculptra.
+Request information about studies and the practitioner’s experience with Sculptra.

 Plan a follow-up

-Book a check-up appointment to review your results and discuss any side effects.
+Arrange a review appointment to assess results and discuss any side effects.

 Read more: